The 4 Window Bird Feeders Working BEST For Me!

 Secure attachment to my window.

 - Window bird feeders are notoriously hard to keep attached.
-I have had no issues with this feeder as the three suction cups do an excellent job.
+I have had no issues with this feeder as the four suction cups do an excellent job.

 The inside tray is removable.